2019 Nissan Pathfinder Trim Levels with Comparisons & Configurations.

 You should definitely check out the latest Pathfinder lineup.
 Nissan gives you four trims to choose from: S, SV, SL, and Platinum.
 Let's see how the various trims differ from each other.

-Compare the 2019 Nissan Pathfinder S vs SV Trim Levels.
+Compare the 2019 Nissan Pathfinder S vs SV Trims.
 What is the difference?

 With an MSRP of $31,200, the base Pathfinder S is the most affordable trim in the lineup.
 Fortunately, it packs plenty of value.
 In terms of exterior styling, there's not a big difference between the base S model and the upper trims.
 Adventurous roof rails and Nissan's signature V-Motion grille come standard.